csu-cs/CSCI-Senior-Projects/docs/projects/index.md

 ## Michelle Duffy - Ritmo

 - [**Documentation**](https://github.com/user-attachments/files/29336493/Ritmo.-.Michelle.Duffy.pdf)
 - **Abstract**: Ritmo (meaning "rhythm" in Spanish) is a Windows Form program written in C# designed to play audio by utilizing the nAudio library.
-It was created using Microsoft Visual
+It was created using Microsoft Visual Studio 2010 on a computer running Windows 7.
+The goal of this project was to create a program outside the classroom setting and develop it through the entire process from concept to completion while learning and using an open-source library.

 ## Anthony Johnson - Schedule Builder